Swing Dance: The Complete Beginner’s Guide

 Why People Like West Coast Swing

-- Partners are allowed to work off of each other, creating a dialogue between themselves, by using a lot of leg and syncopated footwork.
+- Partners are allowed to work off of each other.

 How to Dance West Coast Swing

-WCS uses walks instead of rocks, with tap-like steps and push pull interactions.
+West Coast Swing uses walks instead of rocks.
+It has tap-like steps and push pull interactions.

-The basic entails 2 walks and two triples steps danced in a 6 count.
+The basic step includes 2 walks and two triple steps.
+They are danced in a 6 count.

-The following video includes a series of “moves and grooves” from West Coast Swing, taught by Ben Morris, West Coast Swing Champion:
+The following video includes a series of moves from West Coast Swing.
+It is taught by Ben Morris, a West Coast Swing Champion:

 Where did West Coast Swing Originate?